akarve/bipsea/README.md

 > And in cryptography bind them._
 > -[BIP-85](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki)

-bipsea is a pure Python, composable command line utility that generates, and verifies Bitcoin mnemonics and hierarchical secrets according to BIP-85. bipsea is designed be usable, readable, and correct via extensive unit tests. bipsea also includes a Python API for BIPs 32, 39, and 85.
+bipsea is composable command-line utility that generates and validates Bitcoin mnemonics and hierarchical secrets according to BIP-85. bipsea is designed be usable, readable, and correct via extensive unit tests. bipsea includes pure Python APIs for BIPs 32, 39, and 85.
 **bipsea is currently for experimental purposes only.**

 bipsea relies on cryptographic primitives from Python